 Failing to meet the Virginia statute of limitations leads to potentially losing your right to seek justice.
 Your case could be dismissed, regardless of its merits, leaving you without a legal avenue to address the injustice you’ve experienced.
 To make sure that your claim is filed within the correct time frame, reach out to an experienced attorney as soon as possible.

 Time is not on your side.
 As more time passes from the date of the accident, you risk losing valuable evidence.
-Witnesses may forget important details, and physical evidence can get damaged or lost.
+Witnesses may forget important details and physical evidence can get damaged or lost.
 By contacting me soon after your injury, I can use fresh evidence to build a strong case.

-Exceptions to the Standard Statute of Limitations
+Exceptions to the Standard Time Limitations

 Consider if any of the following situations apply to your case.